Photo by Juan Arredondo, Getty Images Reportage

 What waste picker organizations are doing

 Reclaimers in South Africa have been organizing and negotiating with governments for years to be officially integrated into solid waste management systems (see WIEGO's WISA project).
-However, while they have been included in the response fund so will receive emergency food parcels, their essential services have not been recognized during the lockdown.
-Melanie Samson writes in The Maverick:
+However, when South Africa imposed one of the toughest lockdowns in the world in March 2020, waste pickers were left with no earnings and no support.
+They were not recognized as an essential service.
+As Melanie Samson wrote in The Maverick:

 "Government’s failure to recognise that reclaimers are part of essential waste management services is placing additional strain on waste management at a time when we need waste removed as efficiently as possible.
 It is also having devastating consequences for reclaimers."

-Luyanda Hlatshwayo, a waste reclaimer and organizer in Johannesburg, told Kim Harrisberg how life is today for and thousands of reclaimers in a city that failed to recognize their essential work and locked them down: 'How are we meant to eat?': A South African waste picker on life under lockdown (April 7, Thomson Reuters Foundation).
+Luyanda Hlatshwayo, a reclaimer and organizer in Johannesburg, told Kim Harrisberg how the lockdown affected these informal workers: 'How are we meant to eat?': A South African waste picker on life under lockdown (April 7, Thomson Reuters Foundation).

 WIEGO's Cuidar Project has developed materials, including this poster, to help waste pickers reduce risks.
 A technical note, Recommendations for the prevention of Coronavirus (COVID-19) among solid waste workers was also developed.
 Português

 - WIEGO, working with public health experts and partners at UnB, AMUR and University of Brasilia, developed guidelines for waste pickers, their organizations and sanitation agencies to help prevent the spread of the disease.
-A poster has been distributed in Portuguese as has information on how long the virus can last on different materials.
+A poster was distributed in Portuguese as was information on how long the virus can last on different materials.
 A technical brief is now in translation into multiple languages to inform waste pickers around the world.

 - WIEGO has worked with a partner organization Pimp my Carroça.
 Talks started early last week to discuss support measures to street waste pickers.
 Information sharing with organizations across the country is happening through a WhatsApp group and solidarity campaigns are being devised.